Haoweee/Credit-Card-Fraud-Detection/README.md

 ![Number of Fraudulent Transactions by Hour of Day](./images/hour.png)

 Here we can see that most of the fraudulent credit cards are active around 22:00pm - 03:00am

+## Models

+All of the models below were ran under the same grid search of 5 cross fold validations, scoring of "precision", with their respective parameter grids for tuning.
+Each of the models were tested on their precision, recall, and f1-scores to determine which are the best.

+    1. Logistic Regression
+    2. XGBoost
+    3. LightGBM
+    4. Random Forest
+    5. Support Vector Machines

 ## Conclusions